 Support for students individual learning needs can take a range of forms including in-class differentiated activities, support from Learning Assistants, use of technology tools and small group or individual teaching and learning time in our Learning Hub.

 "The school is highly effective in accelerating progress for those students who need this and who complete their schooling at Nayland College.
 As targeted learners progress through the school they are more likely to make accelerated progress and achieve success."

 The Learning Hub is a supportive learning environment consisting of two teaching spaces and a break-out space and is situated downstairs in Block 3.

-It was set up earlier this year to support a range of learners, from those studying for scholarships and doing correspondence subjects through to those who have specialised learning needs and those who have been identified as working below the expected standard particularly in their literacy and numeracy.
+It was set up in 2019 to support a range of learners, from those studying for scholarships and doing correspondence subjects through to those who have specialised learning needs and those who have been identified as working below the expected standard particularly in their literacy and numeracy.